-Dream Chaser will be launched vertically on a United Launch Alliance (ULA) Atlas V Launch Vehicle.
-It will be capable of free flight in low Earth orbit and of docking to the International Space Station & other orbital destinations.
+Dream Chaser will be launched vertically on a Atlas V, a United Launch Alliance (ULA) Launch Vehicle.
+It will be capable of free flight in low Earth orbit and of docking to the International Space Station and other orbital destinations.

-The vehicle has a low-g reentry (< 1.5 gs) which protects crew & science experiment return samples.
+The vehicle has a low-g reentry (< 1.5 gs) which protects crew and science experiment return samples.

 The first orbital flight test of the Dream Chaser is not expected before 2017.
 A fleet of Dream Chaser spaceplanes maybe built in the future.